As Sun Sets on the Million Dollar Hole-In-One, 2025 Locations are Announced!

 Birdie Spirit Partner

-Follow the tour from Mitchell to Karumba in 2025 and you could win one of five individual prizes from $10,000 hole‑in‑one challenges culminating with the Million‑Dollar Hole‑In‑One Challenge in Karumba.
+Join us on our final adventure and follow the tour from Mitchell to Karumba in 2025 and you could win one of five individual prizes from $10,000 hole‑in‑one challenges culminating with the Million‑Dollar Hole‑In‑One Challenge in Karumba.

 21 & 22 June 2025